 Ans: Mam, Invention is making something completely new inspired by an out of the box idea but innovation is improving upon an existing thing and modifying it.
 While discovery refers to finding something which already existed.
 For Example, remains of the earliest society are discovered by the archaeologists, some new medicine are invented and communication technology are getting improved with the innovations.

-IAS interview questions 9: What will you do if I give you 50 lakh rupees?
-(These are open ended IAS interview questions and you can answer on any line but make sure that you speak with conviction.
+Q9: What will you do if I give you 50 lakh rupees?
+(These are open-ended IAS interview questions and you can answer on any line but make sure that you speak with conviction.
 If you can spread some public good with these money, then well and good.
-But try not to be self-centred with the utilization of money.
+But try not to be self-centered with the utilization of money.
 You have a chance to show your inner good with this question.
 Don’t let that opportunity go in vain. )

 Sir, I feel very fortunate that I got the opportunity to study in a good school in the city but there are many back in my village who are not so fortunate enough.
 So, I would like to open a school in my village as this would not just bring the children to school but would encourage them to dream big in life.
 I have always dreamt of doing something big in life and this could be one of those things which would make me feel very satisfied and accomplished in life.
 (Answers to these questions should come directly from the heart, whatever you feel speak out.
 But you must own the answers to these IAS interview questions.)